wavefrontHQ/docs/pages/doc/integrations_tas_howto.md

   VMware Tanzu Observability by Wavefront nozzle has the following requirements:
   *	Read-only access to the Doppler Firehose and Cloud Controller.
   * Access to a Wavefront instance and an API token.
 [Service Account API token](wavefront_api.html#generating-an-api-token) is recommended.
-  * A VMware Tanzu Quota with at least 8GB of available memory.
-  RK>> ??This came from the old nozzle doc, does it still apply??
 * **Tanzu Observability by Wavefront Requirements**
   To set up the Tanzu Application Service integration on you Wavefront instance, you must have:
   * Access to a Wavefront instance with a URL like https://<example>.wavefront.com.
   * At a minimum, **Integrations** permission on that Wavefront instance.

 This version of the Tanzu Observability by Wavefront nozzle is compatible with Wavefront proxy version 10. and later.

-???VMware Tanzu Observability by Wavefront Service Broker v0.9.5

 For earlier versions of this nozzle, see the **Product Snapshot** [this documentation](https://docs.pivotal.io/wavefront-nozzle/3-x/index.html).